 So, no, none of these three myths have any validity to them.
 In other words, they aren’t an effective way to sober up.
 However, if you want to sober up permanently, addiction treatment can get you there.
 Remember that a quick and easy “1-2-3” formula does not exist and never has.

 In order to recover from a substance use disorder, a.k.a., “the disease of addiction” (dependency on alcohol or drugs), typically a person needs some long-term or repeated care to get and stay sober.
 Some of the approaches that have worked for millions of people include the following:

-Medically-assisted detox is a process offered at treatment centers and hospitals for those seeking to stop drinking and safely go through the withdrawal symptoms that accompany such, as well as to avoid relapsing.
-However, detoxing is just the first step — most people seeking to recover from alcohol dependency need further treatment as a follow-up to not having alcohol in their system for the first time in months, years or even decades.
+Medically assisted detox is a process for those seeking to stop drinking and safely go through withdrawal symptoms without relapsing.
+However, detoxing is just the first step.
+Most people seeking to recover from alcohol dependency need further treatment as a follow-up to not having alcohol in their system for the first time in months, years or even decades.
 Research bears this out: The vast majority of those who do not get treatment after detoxing eventually relapse.

 Treatment for Alcohol Use Disorder

-Here (see below) are some of the most effective types of treatment for chemical dependency on alcohol and/or drugs:
+Here are some of the most effective types of treatment for chemical dependency on alcohol and/or drugs:

 - Inpatient Treatment — At a licensed residential treatment center, structured programs are offered with round-the-clock comprehensive care, safe and substance-free housing, medical monitoring and trained therapeutic counseling staff members.
 Education about both addiction and recovery, plus behavioral therapy and other supportive services are part of each day in treatment.
 Once having completed the inpatient portion of treatment, each person follows a structured and well-supported aftercare program to help them sustain their sobriety.